 Some graduates find jobs in the environmental industry, including careers as environmental consultants, working in large corporations, or starting their own businesses.
 Others find careers working in federal, state, and local agencies with environmental mandates.
 Still others continue their educations in professional and graduate schools.

 The second Semester@CMAST (S@C) for 2017 has spots for 20 undergraduate students.
 Read about the upcoming information session, application deadline and the program in the Come Sail Away to CMAST news post.

 Want to learn more about our students?
-This month, the Environmental Sciences major highlights student, Charlotte Mendes.
+This month, Environmental Sciences highlights student, Claire Pelletier.

 Why study Environmental Sciences?